dOrgTech/LL-DAO/README.md

 Overview
 --------

-The project will probe a live case-study of a BBLLC-linked DAO.
+This research probes a live case-study of a BBLLC-linked DAO.
 In doing so, we hope to address open research questions regarding the design and viability of DAOs with traditional legal standing.
 We also hope to highlight insights from this exercise that will allow lawmakers to iterate and improve upon blockchain regulatory frameworks like the BBLLC.

-The collaboration will center on two core objectives:
+The collaboration centers on two core objectives:

 1.  *Launch a pilot Limited Liability DAO*